Collybiopsis confluens: Etymology

+Description

 Macroscopic traits

 The thin-fleshed cap is 1.5-4 cm wide, arched or flattened, and more or less convex.
 The cap is smooth, matte and faintly ochre or faintly brown depending on humidity.
 The colours turn pale to a whiteish tone when the cap is dry.
 Mature fruiting bodies have a wavy and slightly grooved edge.

 The lamella are strikingly tightly packed and almost exposed.
 In early stages, they are whiteish and later turn from a cream to leather-yellow or pink-brownish colour.
 The spore powder is white.

 The stem can be up to 10 cm long, stiff, hollow, smooth and grooved along its length.
 It is red-brownish coloured and purple-grey and frosted with fine flakes.
 The tip of the stem is expanded, resembling a button, at the base of the gills.
 The base is covered with a white felty mycelium weave.
 The thin, tough flesh is cream-brownish and gives off a weak, aromatic mushroom scent.
 Its taste is described as mild.